 The collapse of the bridge was reported by… pic.twitter.com/fyxMAW9JNN

-Authorities closed the 758-meter-long bridge on Monday afternoon after discovering cracks on slopes and nearby roads, along with signs of changing terrain signaling potential danger.
+Authorities closed the 758-meter-long bridge on Monday afternoon after discovering cracks on the slopes and nearby roads, along with signs of changing terrain signaling potential hazards.

-Preliminary assessments indicate that the collapse was caused by geological instability and landslides on steep slopes.
-Rescue and relief teams have been dispatched to the scene to assess the damage and ensure safety.
+Preliminary assessments indicate the collapse was caused by geological instability and landslides on the steep mountain slopes.
+Rescue teams have been dispatched to the scene to assess the damage and ensure safety.

-The Hongqi Bridge, built by Sichuan Road & Bridge Group, was completed earlier this year and recently opened to traffic.
-According to a video posted on social media by the contractor, Sichuan Road & Bridge Group, the project was completed earlier this year.
+The Hongqi Bridge, constructed by the Sichuan Road & Bridge Group, was completed earlier this year and recently opened to traffic.
+According to a video posted on social media by the contractor, Sichuan Road & Bridge Group, the project was only finished at the beginning of this year.

-An article published in the People's Daily last month mentioned the Hongqi Bridge as one of "a series of new bridges" that have attracted "widespread public attention."
-The website said the bridge has eased rush-hour congestion and improved "urban mobility."
+An article published in the People's Daily last month mentioned the Hongqi Bridge as one of "a series of new bridges" attracting "widespread public attention."
+The website stated that the bridge has eased rush-hour congestion and improved "urban mobility."

 Source: https://congluan.vn/lo-dat-khien-cay-cau-moi-khanh-thanh-cua-trung-quoc-sup-do-10317447.html